 When the time of youth overtook, Ashoksundari, despite her mother’s protests, went to the forest to perform asceticism, where Asura Hunda saw her and was inflamed with a desire to get her.
 He offered Ashoksundari to become his wife, but she flatly refused, saying that she had already been married to Nahusha by her parents.
 But the asura could not accept his defeat.

 Hunda tried to kidnap the girl cunningly, and He disguised himself as a widow whose husband had been killed by him and asked Ashoksundari to accompany her to her abode.
-The goddess went with the Asura in disguise and reached his palace.
-She learned of his betrayal and cursed him to be killed by Nahusha, and fled to her parent’s home, Mount Kailash.
+Ashoka Sundari went with the Asura in disguise and reached his palace.
+The fancy palace revealed the true form of Asur Hunda.
+When Asoka Sundari learned of his betrayal, she cursed him to be killed by Nahusha.
+Being scared, angry, and sad, she fled to her parent’s home, Mount Kailash.

 Marriage to Nahusha

 At that time, Nahusha was still small, and asura Hunda tried to kill him.
 But the little prince was sheltered by his parents in the ashram of the sage Vasishtha.
-There he grew up.
-And then everything planned came true.
-Hunda kidnaps Ashokasundari and tells her that he killed Nahusha.
+There he grew up and then everything planned came true.

 Over time, in the absence of Indra, Nahusa temporarily became the ruler of the Swarga.
 Indra’s pride caused him to be cursed and which led to his downfall.
 In his absence, Nahusha was temporarily given his throne, which Indra later recaptured.